open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 ## Disable the Plugin

-If you do not need trace collection of a route temporarily, you only need to modify the route configuration and delete the related configuration of `opentelemetry` under `plugins` in the configuration.
+If you do not need trace collection of a route temporarily, you only need to modify the route configuration and delete the part of `opentelemetry` under `plugins` in the configuration.

-You can only remove the configuration of the `opentelemetry` global plugin if you enabled it globally by binding Global Rules.
+If you enabled `opentelemetry` globally by binding Global Rules, you can remove the configuration of the `opentelemetry` global plugin.

+Please note that disabling the `opentelemetry` plugin only results in disconnecting the APISIX span, the client and server spans will remain connected.

 ## Summary